nuodb/nuodb-helm-charts/stable/restore/README.md

 ### Manual archive restore

 For complex requirements where automatic archive restore is not sufficient, `restore.manual="true"` can be set during restore chart installation.
-The NuoDB SM engine startup will block waiting for the user to perform the archives restore manually.
+The NuoDB engines startup will block waiting for the user to perform the archives restore manually.
 All archive ids requested for restore can be seen using:

 ```bash